fyne-io/developer.fyne.io/api/v2.0/canvas/image.md

 ```go
 func (i *Image) Resize(s fyne.Size)
 ```
-Resize on an image will usually scale the content or reposition it according to FillMode..
-If the content of the File or Resource is an SVG file, however, this will cause a Refresh.
+Resize on an image will scale the content or reposition it according to FillMode.
+It will normally cause a Refresh to ensure the pixels are recalculated.

 #### func (*Image) SetMinSize

 ```go
 func (r *Image) SetMinSize(size fyne.Size)
 ```
-SetMinSize specifies the smallest size this object should be
+SetMinSize specifies the smallest size this object should be.

 #### func (*Image) Show

 ```go
 func (r *Image) Show()
 ```
-Show will set this object to be visible
+Show will set this object to be visible.

 #### func (*Image) Size

 ```go
 func (r *Image) Size() fyne.Size
 ```
-CurrentSize returns the current size of this rectangle object
+CurrentSize returns the current size of this canvas object.

 #### func (*Image) Visible

 ```go
 func (r *Image) Visible() bool
 ```
-IsVisible returns true if this object is visible, false otherwise
+IsVisible returns true if this object is visible, false otherwise.